 I used to be like you.
 That is, I would buy a router, it would work fine and I would ignore it for years.
-But, anyone who follows tech news has no
+However, after some huge router flaws,

 the hardware and the many ways to communicate with a router.

 This site has NO ADS.
 If you see ads, either your browser, computer or router is infected with adware.
 It also does not use Google Analytics or any third party analytics.
 In fact, it doesn't use any third part scripts/software of any kind.
 The search feature uses DuckDuckGo, but does not load any scripts.

 I spoke on Securing a Home Router at the

 HOPE conference in July 2014.
 This website grew out of that presentation.
 It's a work in progress.

 at box.net (last updated Oct.
 4, 2014).
 Audio is available

 at x.hope.net (thanks to 2600).
 An article about the talk appeared in Toms Guide.